Best Practices for Pricing

 Beamable Best Practices

-Many decisions that you’ll make as a Beamable developer will have business/cost implications for your studio as your grow your game, your team, and scale the number of players.
-This guide is a high-level set of best practices for how to make efficient use of the Beamable platform and maximize the value to your game studio.
+Many decisions that you’ll make as a Beamable developer will have business/cost implications for your studio as you grow your game, your team, and scale the number of players.
+This guide provides a high-level set of best practices for efficiently utilizing the Beamable platform and maximizing its value to your game studio.

 Pricing

-Beamable uses a combination of subscription and usage-based pricing.
-Subscription prices cover the cost of Beamable in development, and usage pricing based on API calls, dev seats, and microservice instances covers the cost of your game as it scales up and uses more Beamable services and resources.
+Beamable employs a combination of subscription and usage-based pricing models.
+Subscription prices cover the cost of Beamable in development.
+Usage pricing, based on API calls, developer seats, and microservice instances, covers the cost of your game as it scales up and utilizes more Beamable services and resources.

-Beamable provides a free tier that consists of a limited number of monthly API calls, developer seats, and microservices.
+Beamable offers a free tier that includes a limited number of monthly API calls, developer seats, and microservices.

 For an explanation of free and paid subscription tiers, as well as an FAQ of pricing, please visit the Beamable pricing page at: http://beamable.com/pricing.